FotoFaces/Documentation/README.md

 - converts the image to hsv
 - cuts the eyes of the image
 - compare the brightness of the eyes with the brightness of a skin reference
-- if doesn't detect do another test
+- if doesn't detect, do a machine learning prediction test
 - gets again the eyes of the image
 - resizes the image to preferred size
 - converts it to BGR